davkhech/train_colleagues/shell/README.md

 Normally the STDIN is 0, STDOUT is 1 and STDERR is 2.

 ### Configure shell
+There are different bash configuration files in linux.
+- `/etc/profile` system-wide initialization file executed during login
+- `/etc/bash.bashrc` system-wide initialization file executed for each bash shell launched
+- if `~/.bash_profile` or `~/.bash_login` file exists it is executed after `/etc/profile` during login, otherwise the `~/.profile` is executed
+- `~/.bashrc` this file is executed when interactive shell starts
+- `~/.bash_logout` is executed during logout

+There are environment variables that can be accessed via your shell or the programs you run through shell.
+To see all available evironment variables do `env`.
+For example if you do `env | grep USER` you'll see your log in user name.
+You can print the values of your environment variables as well `echo $USER`

+You can add enviornment variables by exporting them `export $MY_VAR=42`.

+The variable that shows your user's folder is `HOME` and when you type `cd ~` it looks to `HOME` to know the home folder path.

+When you type any program to run from shell it needs a way to find the program.
+All the executable directories are stored in `PATH` variable.
+To see the content of your path `echo $PATH`.
+You can see that it's a string in `path_1:path_2:path_3:...:path_n` format.
+When you type the executable name (e.g. `ls`) to run it searches in `path_1` directory (e.g. `/bin`).
+If executable exists it's executed, otherwise the `path_2` (e.g. `/usr/bin`) is searched.

+When you install new software and want to run it from shell, you need to add it's binary's directory to `PATH`. `export PATH=$PATH:/path/to/new/binaries`.
+For example you installed the miniconda and want to use it's python instead of linux's python you need to prepend the minconda python path to `PATH`.
+`export $PATH=$HOME/miniconda3/bin`

+When you open new terminal, you'll see that the variables you have set disappeared.
+To make changes permanent you need to write them in `.bashrc` for example so when new terminal is open all the variables will load again.

+You can alias a command with a token.
+For example if you do `alias l='ls -alh'` and then type `l` in shell the `ls -alh` would be executed.

 ### Shell scripts
 We can write scripts that will be executed by our shell program.
 The shell scripts start with shebang.
 For example `#!/bin/sh`.